opendatasoft/codelibrary/content/widget-tricks/charts/index.md

 ---
-title: "Chart Samples"
+title: "Chart samples"
-description: ""
+description: "An overview of ods-chart capabilities by type of chart"
 tags: ["chart", "aggregation"]
 resources:
 - src: '*/'